 Review by Mr. BALTHASAR T. Published on May 18, 2022

-As a big fan of the "Queen of the Woods" from the same winery, I'm a bit disappointed by this wine.
+As a big fan of the “queen of the woods” from the same estate, I’m a little disappointed by this wine.
 The aromas of red fruit and garrigue are rather subtle, and while the texture is silky, the acidity is excessive on the finish.
-It’s not bad, but you can find much better wines for less money at many other estates in Lirac, such as Château de Ségries, Château de Manissy, Domaine Maby, the little-known but fantastic Château Devoy-Martine, or Domaine Bouchassy.
+It’s not bad, but you can find much better wines for less money at many other estates in Lirac—for example, at Château de Ségries, Château de Manissy, Domaine Maby, the little-known but fantastic Château Devoy-Martine, or Domaine Bouchassy.

 See all reviews from this customer

-A quintessentially southern wine with sparkling, ripe fruit flavors of blackcurrant, raspberry, and cherry, which playfully dance on the palate alongside notes of spice and garrigue.
-Full-bodied, with texture and fine, supple, powdery tannins that carry us toward a fresh, mouth-watering finish.
+A quintessentially southern wine with sparkling, ripe fruit flavors of blackcurrant, raspberry, and cherry, which play delightfully on the palate alongside notes of spice and garrigue.
+It offers body, texture, and fine, supple, powdery tannins that carry us toward a fresh, mouth-watering finish.
 Thanks to its subtle balance, you’d never guess it’s 14.5% ABV.
-La Mordorée confirms the consistency of its beautiful, high-quality Lirac, which rightly earns it the status of one of the appellation’s top wines.
+La Mordorée reaffirms the consistent quality of its beautiful, delicious Lirac, which rightfully earns it a place among the appellation’s finest wines.
 However, a victim of its own success, La Dame Rousse is starting to command a high price.
-Suitable for aging, this well-opened 2018 proved, at 18°C, to be the perfect pairing for venison tenderloin, lingonberries, and small porcini mushrooms freshly picked in the Cévennes.
+Suitable for aging, this well-opened 2018 proved, at 18°, to be the perfect pairing for venison medallions, cranberries, and small porcini mushrooms freshly foraged in the Cévennes.

 See all reviews from this customer